Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Selector Button Setting

 Fn Button.
-For cameras that have the selector button pad, this gives you more options to program custom buttons.
+For cameras with the selector button pad, this gives you more options to program custom buttons.

 ISO Dial Setting (A)